 - Pros: vegan and vegetarian options, trout dinner, great views

 - Cons: slow service, mediocre food

 Two Dog Flats Grill offers American comfort food and is a casual restaurant for breakfast, lunch, and dinner.
-There are burgers, soups, and salads on the menu as well as wine and beer options.
-You can expect to pay around $15-20 per meal.
+There are burgers, soups, and salads as well as some dinner entrees on the menu.
+They also have wine and beer options.
+You can expect to pay around $15-$30 per meal.